Migration from WARDEN / WARDEN‑roboto

 - Use the consolidated back‑end configuration (trust anchors, identities, policies).

-Changes (Makoto + Roboto)
+Changes (Makoto + Roboto APIs)

-This section focuses on upgrades that keep using Makoto/Roboto directly, without adopting the integrated model.
+This section focuses on upgrades that keep using Makoto / Roboto directly, without adopting the integrated model.

 Names, Entry Points, and Flow

-HardwareAttestationVerifier, andSoftwareAttestationVerifier. - Makoto can be configured for Android‑only or iOS‑only verification; attestations received from non‑configured platforms are treated as configuration errors.
+- Makoto can be configured for Android‑only or iOS‑only verification; attestations received from non‑configured platforms are treated as configuration errors.
 See Error Handling.

-@JvmNames.
-See raw flow. - The parameters
+- The parameters

-androidAttestationConfigurationJandandroidAttestationConfigurationJinMakoto's Java-oriented constructor have been swapped to disambiguate it from the Kotlin constructors.
+iosAttestationConfigurationJandandroidAttestationConfigurationJinMakoto's Java-oriented constructor have been swapped to disambiguate it from the Kotlin constructors.

 Results and Exceptions